Jonathan1144764/movie-app/README.md

 ## Project description

 This project is meant as a platform where users can share their interest in movies.
 Users will have the opportunity to create a list of their favourite movies, and they'll be able able to add movie to their to-watch list.
 Users will be able to show each other what movies they like and what movies they're interested in seeing.
+They can also leave ratings on movies they like... or not.

 ## Project inspiration